EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/01_hello/01_ecs.md

 ECS.setComponent(entity, PrimitiveGeometryComponent, { geometryType: 1 })
 ```
 > The `1` here means that we are creating a [`SphereGeometry`](https://github.com/EtherealEngine/etherealengine/blob/dev/packages/engine/src/scene/constants/GeometryTypeEnum.ts#L28) object.
-> We will create the component using a more readable name in the following tutorials.
+> We will create the component using a more readable name in the next section of the tutorial.